meekrob/DK510_linux_2020/README.md

 `rpm2cpio tree-1.6.0-10.el7.src.rpm  | cpio -dium`

 This created tree-1.6.0.tgz and other files which I'm not including here.
+The `yumdownloader` step doesn't work on Summit, I think because the repos aren't configured.